A Library Timeline...

 2013 Cady Fontana became the librarian with a focus in children’s programming.
 She has a Masters in Library and Information Science from SUNY Buffalo.

 2014 Monica Wilkinson Kelly became our Archivist.
-She has a Masters in Museum Studies from the University of New York.
+She has a B.A. in Art/Art History from SUNY Buffalo State College and an M.A. in Museum Studies from F.I.T, State University of New York.

 2016 We began fundraising for our $3.2 million dollar Growing with Our Community Capital Campaign.

 2017 Luke Hodde became our IT Specialist.
-He has a Bachelors Degree in Communication Studies.
+He has a B.A. in Communication Studies.

 2017 Heather Dungey became the librarian.
 She has a Masters in Library and Information Science from the University of Southern Mississippi.
 She is a native from Auburn and moved back here after getting her degree.